See why you need pet insurance

 How much do treatments cost?

-According to the Royal Veterinary College, 2018, the most common illnesses in dogs are cataract, hip dysplasia, patellar luxation and progressive retinal atrophy.
+The most common illnesses in dogs are cataract, hip dysplasia, patellar luxation and progressive retinal atrophy.
 The most expensive pet insurance claims are typically made for the following illnesses:

 ● Spinal Injuries